 Project management skills have never been more in demand.
 There is a clear need for a shift in the public service to a project management approach to effectively deliver on business plans.
 Properly implemented, the project management approach ensures understanding, focus, confidence, oversight and success.

-This two-day project management training programme is designed to enable you to apply your learning immediately, in a flexible, non-prescriptive manner that takes account of the practicalities of working in the public service.
+This two-day online project management training programme is designed to enable you to apply your learning immediately, in a flexible, non-prescriptive manner that takes account of the practicalities of working in the public service.
 The course is aimed at those who need to develop a better understanding of the critical tools and techniques of project management that help focus your planning, minimises risk and speeds delivery.
 It will be of benefit to anyone involved directly in project work – whether in a small group effort or a significant undertaking, those who work with project teams but who are not part of them and who wish to be more effective through a better understanding of the language of project management, and new project managers.

 The course objectives are to:

 - give you practical experience of key project management tools and techniques.

 - introduce a project management approach that is structured yet flexible.